 Named after the classic curry recipe, Tikka Masala serves its namesake dish with a choice of four proteins—chicken, shrimp, lamb and paneer (cheese).
 Other classic Indian meat dishes and vegetarian entrees (including chickpea curry and cauliflower vindaloo) are also on the menu.

 This Bethesda institution has moved to the space formerly occupied by Urban Heights.
 The second-floor, window-filled corner location perfectly suits its sports bar persona, and the vast rooftop is ideal for outdoor drinking, snacking and socializing.
-The menu has what you’d expect in an American bar: a variety of wings (Poho-style, grilled and smoky, are
+The menu has what you'd expect in an American bar: a variety of wings (Poho-style, grilled and smoky, are a good option), thick burgers, lump crab cakes and ribs.
+Chunky brisket chili, either on its own or on nachos, is a winner.

 Down-to-earth and hospitable Greek/Mediterranean restaurant dishes out top-notch and unfussy small plates and entrees.
 Choose among a variety of dips, vegetarian mezze, souvlaki, sausages, simple broiled items, and more involved fish and lamb dishes.
 Save room for the baklava.